New identities for linearized gravity on the Kerr spacetime: Introduction

-In its classical form, the TSI \cite{1974ApJ...193..443T,1974JETP...38....1S} relate the solutions of the radial Teukolsky equations for fields of spin-weights $\pm \sfrak$, and are thus valid only for the separated form of the equations.
-In that context the TSI are sometimes referred to as the Teukolsky-Press identities.
-For the case of linearized gravity on a Petrov type D vacuum spacetime, a derivation of the TSI using the Newman-Penrose formalism, which does not require a separation of variables, was given by Torres del Castillo \cite{TorresDelCastillo:1994}, later corrected by Silva-Ortigoza \cite{SilvaOrtigoza:1997}.
-See the paper by Whiting and Price \cite{Whiting:2005hr} for discussion and background.
+In its classical form on Kerr, the TSI relate the solutions of the radial Teukolsky equations for fields of spin-weights $\pm \sfrak$ on the Kerr spacetime, and are thus valid only for the separated form of the TME.
+In that context the TSI are sometimes referred to as the Teukolsky-Press, or Starobinsky-Churilov identities.
+For the case of linearized gravity on a Petrov type D vacuum spacetime, a derivation of the TSI using the Newman-Penrose formalism, which does not require a separation of variables, was given by \citet{TorresDelCastillo:1994}, later corrected by \citet{SilvaOrtigoza:1997}.
+See the paper by \citet{Whiting:2005hr} for discussion and background.

 The TME and TSI are consequences of the spin-$\sfrak$ field equations and may thus be viewed as integrability conditions.
-As pointed out by Coll \emph{et al.} \cite{coll:etal:1987JMP....28.1075C}, in the spin-1 case the classical TSI system must be completed by adding one equation in order for the system of integrability conditions given by the TME and TSI systems to be \emph{equivalent} to the Maxwell system, modulo charge.
+As pointed out by \citet{coll:etal:1987JMP....28.1075C}, in the spin-1 case the classical TSI system must be completed by adding one equation in order for the system of integrability conditions given by the TME and TSI systems to be \emph{equivalent} to the Maxwell system, modulo charge.
 Examining the full TSI system, one finds that those equations which correspond to the classical TSI have extreme spin weights.
 For this reason we shall use the term \emph{extreme TSI} when referring to the classical form of the TSI.

-Due to the fact that the TME and TSI involve only the Maxwell scalars of extreme spin weight the non-radiating mode carrying the charge, also known as the Coulomb solution, cancels out of the TME and TSI systems.
+Due to the fact that the spin-1 TME and TSI involve only the Maxwell scalars of extreme spin-weights, the non-radiating mode carrying the charge, also known as the Coulomb solution, cancels out of the TME and TSI systems.
 Thus, in order to reconstruct a Maxwell field from a solution of the TME and full TSI systems, it is necessary to specify the charge as an additional parameter.

-The fact that the tensor $V_{ab}$ defined in \cite{2014arXiv1412.2960A} is conserved can be seen by direct computation to be a consequence of the full TSI system for the Maxwell field.
-Hence, this tensor may be viewed as an energy-momentum tensor for the TSI system.
-Due to the fact that $V_{ab}$ satisfies the dominant energy condition to leading order makes it plausible that the full TSI system is hyperbolic.
-In fact, as shall be demonstrated in a separate paper \cite{future:TMETSI:hyperbolic}, the TME as well as the full TSI system independently yield hyperbolic systems both for Maxwell and linearized gravity.
-Further, as will be shown in future work, there are actions which yield the TME and TSI systems as Euler-Lagrange equations.
-Remarkably, the tensor $V_{ab}$ appears as the symmetric energy-momentum tensor for the spin-1 TSI action \cite{future:V-as-em-tensor}.